Rationing in the United Kingdom: Paper

 Newspapers were limited from September 1939, at first to 60% of their pre-war consumption of newsprint.
-Paper supply came under the No 48 Paper Control Order, 4 September 1942, and was controlled by the Ministry of Production.
+Paper supply came under the Control of Paper (No. 48) Order 1942 (SR&O 1942/1817) of 4 September 1942, and was controlled by the Ministry of Production.
 By 1945, newspapers were limited to 25% of their pre-war consumption.
 Wrapping paper for most goods was prohibited.

 The paper shortage often made it more difficult than usual for authors to get work published.
 In 1944, George Orwell wrote:

 In Mr Stanley Unwin's recent pamphlet Publishing in Peace and War, some interesting facts are given about the quantities of paper allotted by the Government for various purposes.
 Here are the present figures:

 A particularly interesting detail is that out of the 100,000 tons allotted to the Stationery Office, the War Office gets no less than 25,000 tons, or more than the whole of the book trade put together. ...
 At the same time paper for books is so short that even the most hackneyed "classic" is liable to be out of print, many schools are short of textbooks, new writers get no chance to start and even established writers have to expect a gap of a year or two years between finishing a book and seeing it published.